 Generally, people with focal hyperhidrosis have been living with their problem since they were young.
 After learning to live with excessive sweating, they often don't recognize their problem is treatable.

 That's too bad, because while hyperhydrosis can be difficult to control, there are treatments.
 Although no treatment is perfect, hyperhidrosis medications and procedures can help many people with the condition.

-Some primary care physicians or general practitioners are familiar with the initial treatment of focal hyperhidrosis, which may include:
+Some primary care doctors are familiar with the initial treatment of focal hyperhidrosis, which may include:

 - Over-the-counter (OTC) antiperspirants: these can be applied to the hands and feet, as well as the armpits.
 Hyperhidrosis that's controllable by OTC treatment doesn't need a doctor's visit.
 Antiperspirants should be used at bedtime for more time to work.
-People with focal hyperhidrosis don't sweat whey they sleep.
+People with focal hyperhidrosis don't sweat while they they sleep.

 - Prescription antiperspirants: Most people with hyperhidrosis will sweat through OTC antiperspirants.
 A doctor can prescribe a higher-strength, aluminum salt-based antiperspirant.
 This can be effective for mild cases of excessive sweating.